sdonglab/LNKD/README.md

 The first two files contain the lists of predicted polymerization (core) and cycloaddition (surface) pairs respectively.
 The third includes a list of atoms from the core reactive atoms that became radicals due to their neighboring carbon being paired, but not being predicted to form a pair itself.
 The final output combines the list of surface and core pairs and can be used to visualize them in PyMOL or other molecular graphics software.

+---
+© 2025 Northeastern University.
+All rights reserved.
+Any commercial use of this work without explicit written permission from the copyright holder is strictly prohibited.